 What also makes it so good is that it never drags on with the story or any of the situations so much that it puts you off.
 Instead, those stories are so well put together that you really feel the impact of the anime as a whole.

 The animation for this title is good but has a couple of kinks.
-I'll start with the bad.
+I'll start with

 Some backgrounds are very uninteresting and plain, but more annoyingly they have static background people when everyone should be moving, like in a crowd scene.
 This feels a little cheap and quite disappointing compared with other elements of the show.